GigaCash/GigaCash-Masternode-Setup/README.md

 ### 3.1 Install PuTTY - [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)
 * Once you open the program you will see the following:<br>
 ![Imgur](https://i.imgur.com/X1k9vXi.png)<br>
-* Fill the Host name field with the IP address you previously recieved in the email and click "Open".<br>
+* Fill the Host name field with the IP address you previously received in the email and click "Open".<br>
 * You will now see a popup asking you if you trust this host, you will need to choose Yes.
 ![Imgur](https://i.imgur.com/Y2iEDj8.png)<br>
 * Now you will be asked to enter your username which was provided in the email usually this is "root".